-- 200 ordinary shares acquired on 1 March 2002 - 100 ordinary shares acquired on 31 December 2010
+- 200 ordinary shares acquired on 1 March of year 1 - 100 ordinary shares acquired on 31 December of year 9

-On 28 February 2011 Company Z issues one new ordinary share in substitution for every four pre-existing ordinary shares.
+On 28 February of year 10 Company Z issues one new ordinary share in substitution for every four pre-existing ordinary shares.
 Taxpayer Y surrenders the 300 old ordinary shares and receives 75 new ordinary shares.

-On 15 March 2011 Taxpayer Y disposes of the 75 new ordinary shares in Company Z.
+On 15 March of year 10 Taxpayer Y disposes of the 75 new ordinary shares in Company Z.

-50 of the ordinary shares will be deemed to have been acquired on 1 March 2002, while 25 of the ordinary shares will be deemed to have been acquired on 31 December 2010.
-Section 9C will only apply to the 50 shares with a deemed acquisition date of 1 March 2002.
+50 of the ordinary shares will be deemed to have been acquired on 1 March of year 1, while 25 of the ordinary shares will be deemed to have been acquired on 31 December of year 9.
+Section 9C will apply only to the 50 shares with a deemed acquisition date of 1 March of year 1.